Types of Cryptocurrency

-For example, the crypto asset that powers Ethereum is called ether, and it may be considered an infrastructure cryptocurrency, as people must purchase it in order to create and use decentralized applications running on the network.
+The crypto asset that powers the Ethereum blockchain, called Ether (ETH), may be considered an infrastructure cryptocurrency, as it plays a fundamental role in the creation and use of decentralized applications (dApps) built on top of Ethereum.

-Tokens focused on interoperability can also be categorized as infrastructure cryptocurrencies.
-Their goal is to provide a way to link multiple blockchains together and allow users to transact across these networks.
+Tokens focused on blockchain interoperability can also be categorized as infrastructure cryptocurrencies.

 Financial cryptocurrencies are categorized as those assets which help users manage or exchange other crypto assets.

 More complex financial cryptocurrencies may even seek to replicate financial services like market making or lending and borrowing.
 Further, prediction markets cryptocurrencies provide a way to speculate on the outcome of specific events.

-Many service cryptocurrencies work to provide users with digital identities and link individual’s records from the real world to the blockchain.
+For example, some service cryptocurrencies work to provide users with digital identities and link individual’s records from the real world to the blockchain.
 Others service cryptocurrencies allow individuals to track and trade energy that they produce using peer-to-peer networks.

 Media & Entertainment Cryptocurrencies

-Much like the name suggests, media and entertainment cryptocurrencies seek to reward users for content, games, gambling or social media.
+Much like the name suggests, media and entertainment cryptocurrencies seek to reward users for creating and interacting with content, games, gambling or social media.

-For example, a media and entertainment cryptocurrency like Basic Attention Token, aims to better distribute value in an equitable way to creators and consumers.
+A media and entertainment cryptocurrencies like Basic Attention Token (BAT) aims to better distribute value in an equitable way to creators and consumers.

-Lastly, media and entertainment cryptocurrencies are also used to power digital worlds accessed via virtual and augmented reality technologies.
+Media and entertainment cryptocurrencies also power digital worlds accessed via virtual and augmented reality technologies.

 Start buying cryptocurrencies